openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Parameters

-The following table lists the parameters supported by the  **create**  command.
+The following table lists the parameters of the  **create**  command.

 **Table  1**  Parameter description